 Department of Natural Resources

-Through a partnership with the Michigan Department of Corrections, the seeds are placed in the care of inmates in the Michigan Prisoner Re-entry Initiative, where inmates learn horticultural practices and help raise new trees for replanting.
-The collection of local native seeds is key to growing trees specifically for replanting at state parks within the same geographical region, because trees with similar genetics – for example, height, leaf shape and size, type of flowers and function – are much more likely to thrive.
+Through a partnership with the Michigan Department of Corrections, seeds are placed in the care of inmates in one of the department’s correctional education programs where inmates learn horticultural practices and help raise new trees for replanting.
+Collection of local native seeds is key to growing trees, shrubs, grasses and plant products for use in state parks within the same geographical region to provide the best opportunity to survive and to emulate local plant communities.

 The program has produced more than 100,000 native plants, shrubs and trees since its start in 2004.
 With support from the Bob Ross partnership, more than 2,100 trees have been planted in 20 state parks across Michigan.
 The U.S. Forest Service Great Lakes Restoration Initiative and Chateau Grand Traverse also have provided significant support for the program.
 Visitors to state parks where trees have been planted will see bright green “Happy Little Trees Ahead” signs to note the program’s important contributions.

 The partnership between the DNR and Bob Ross Inc. involves hundreds of volunteers planting trees, thousands of 5K race participants raising funds and awareness and lots of “happy little trees” throughout Michigan.

 Questions?
 For more details on Happy Little Tree plantings, general tree planting and forest health in state parks, contact Heidi Frei (DNR natural resource steward and state park forest health).
 For more details on the Happy Little Trees partnership, the Happy Little 5k, and sponsorship opportunities, contact Michelle O'Kelly (DNR parks and recreation fund developer).